Review of Weathering with You (2019)

 There is no information on whether space-based imaging can detect the green meadows on top of cumulonimbus clouds, or what the government is doing about the trillion-dollar destruction of Tokyo.
 There are ferries for local public transport, but nothing like Robinson’s New York 2140 (2017), and no sign of where the people went.
 Hina’s kamikakushi recalls Napier’s motif of the vanishing shōjo in Anime from Akira to Howl’s Moving Castle (2001/2005).
 It is apparently motivated by a notion of exchange, but nuanced by its reversibility.
 The school of atmospheric fish restore her but the bond remains in effect; Shinkai is not trapped by tradition.
 This is not good worldbuilding, but it’s definitely better than Your Name (2016).
 With the exception of Hina, the characters are also stronger and the plot significantly more elegant, despite similar basic flaws.

-The depiction of outsiders—hustlers, school-skipping orphans and runaways, rare in anime—is better than Tokyo Godfathers (2003) and aided by the twin motifs of guns and magic as tools of last resort for the desperate, but they are undermined, as in Tokyo Godfathers, by a certain glibness and tendency toward spectacle, including too many last-minute escapes and coincidences.
+The depiction of outsiders—hustlers, school-skipping orphans and runaways, rare in Japanese animation—is better than Tokyo Godfathers (2003) and aided by the twin motifs of guns and magic as tools of last resort for the desperate, but they are undermined, as in Tokyo Godfathers, by a certain glibness and tendency toward spectacle, including too many last-minute escapes and coincidences.
 Hina manages to tackle an adult twice her mass, on the ground, which is not physically plausible.
 On the other hand, as spectacles go, the years of steady rain seem like a productive place for climate change in the fantasy narratives of popular culture.
 It’s much more clever than bombastic apocalypses like The Day After Tomorrow (2004), in that it acknowledges what a problem gradual sea-level rise and altered weather patterns would be for human quality of life, without overselling them as an intractable, existential threat and thereby discouraging action.